lukahhcm/Awesome_Environment_Scaling/README.md

 - [AgentGym: Evolving Large Language Model-based Agents across Diverse Environments](https://arxiv.org/abs/2406.04151) ![](https://img.shields.io/badge/abs-2024.06-red)

 ## 🧗 Stage 2: Task Execution
-In the task execution stage, after the agent takes an action, it receives an observation from the environment.
-Consequently, whether the agent can interact with the environment in real time (interactivity) and whether the returned observations are consistent with real-world scenarios (realism) are both critical to the quality of the resulting experience.
+In the task execution stage, interaction takes the form of the agent taking an action and receiving an observation from the environment.
+We organize works towards environment scaling in this stage into two dimensions: interactivity scaling and realism scaling. *Interactivity* learns how agent performance affected by the frequency of tool interaction, while *Realism* focuses on making observations more realistic to enhance the interaction quality.
 ### ➤ Interactivity Scaling
+*Interactivity concerns whether the environment is executable and whether the agent is blind to the returns of intermediate steps.*
 - [MiroThinker: Pushing the Performance Boundaries of Open-Source Research Agents via Model, Context, and Interactive Scaling](https://arxiv.org/abs/2511.11793) ![](https://img.shields.io/badge/abs-2025.11-red)
 - [OSWorld-MCP: Benchmarking MCP Tool Invocation In Computer-Use Agents](https://arxiv.org/abs/2510.24563) ![](https://img.shields.io/badge/abs-2025.10-red)
 - [Towards General Agentic Intelligence via Environment Scaling](https://arxiv.org/abs/2509.13311) ![](https://img.shields.io/badge/abs-2025.09-red)